JustinDFuller/medium-stories/drafts/SOLID-single-responsibility-principle.md

 they are used correctly.

 A class, object, or module should contain a group of methods and properties that belong to a specific set of functionality.
 The SRP states that there should be a single, cohesive purpose to everything in the class, but what does that mean?
-Clearly, not everything method and property can have the exact same purpose—that would be pointless.
+Clearly, not every method and property can have the exact same purpose—that would be pointless.

 To establish what "single responsibility" means, another set of principles can be borrowed from.
 These principles are aimed at packages but the ideas can also be usefully applied to a single Class within a package.

-First, there is the __Common-Reuse Principle__.
+The first package principle is the __Common-Reuse Principle__.
 This principle states that things that are used together should be grouped together and, conversely, things that are not used together should not be grouped together.
 Notice that I am using the ambigious, "things".
-I use this vague word because it can be applied to a class, module, or package.
+I use this vague word because I intent to apply this principle to classes, modules, and packages.

 What does this look like in class form?